October 11 update from the Minnesota Board of Animal Health: HPAI confirmed in Meeker County turkey flock

 - Report injured or sick raptors to the University of Minnesota Raptor Center.

-Report sick or dead domestic or wild birds to the Minnesota Board of Animal Health.
+Report sick or dead domestic or wild birds to the Minnesota Board of Animal Health by calling the Minnesota Avian Influenza Hotline at 833-454-0156 or submitting a report online.
 They will make sure that the appropriate agency responds.
-You can do this by calling the Minnesota Avian Influenza Hotline at 833-454-0156 or submit a report online.

-There are 131 known cases of mammals contracting HPAI, likely from eating infected birds.
+There are 205 known cases of mammals contracting HPAI, likely from eating infected birds.
 All of these mammals have been wild animals.
-Minnesota has had nine cases reported, with eight being red fox in multiple counties and one skunk.
-These are significant new findings that didn't exist in the 2015 outbreak.
+Minnesota has had 11 cases reported, including 9 red fox in multiple counties, one skunk and a black bear (as of October 2023).
+These are significant new findings that didn't occur in the 2015 outbreak.

 - Avian influenza basics for urban and backyard poultry owners